 This paper has presented new results on how electoral rules affect corruption.
 Our empirical results are consistent with theoretical models suggesting that voting on party lists (the career-concern effect) or in relatively small electoral districts (the barriers-to-entry effect) reduce the effectiveness with which voters can exploit the ballot to deter corruption.
 The estimated effects of the electoral system are nontrivial.
-For instance, they suggest that Chile's low corruption outcome - a CPI value of 3.42 compared to values well over 5 for most other South American democracies - might to a considerable degree be attributed to its electoral rules, combining dual-majority rule (PLIST = 0) in two-member districts (DISMAG = 0.5).
+For instance, our regression estimates suggest that Chile's low corruption outcome -a CPI value of 3.42 compared to values well over 5 for most other South American democracies - might to a considerable degree be attributed to its electoral rules, combining dual-majority rule (PLIST = 0) in two-member districts (DISMAG = 0.5).
 Similarly, Belgium - an outlier with much higher corruption than predicted - could cut its corruption level towards that of France by introducing plurality rule in place of PR.
 Our results also suggest that each feature of Japan's recent electoral reform - scrapping plurality rule in some districts and diminishing average district magnitude - might actually increase corruption.
 Italy's electoral reform - abandoning PR in favor of plurality for 75% of the legislature - instead appears as a step in the right direction.

 Future work on electoral rules and corruption might consider additional aspects of the electoral law, such as the effects of thresholds for representation.
 According to the discussion in Section 2, such thresholds should allow for more corruption, ceteris paribus, by raising barriers to entry.
-It would also be interesting to study the effect of electoral reforms over time in a true panel data set.
+It would also be interesting to study the effect of electoral reforms in a true panel data set.
 Unfortunately, this seems infeasible in the light of available data.
-The problem is not so much to measure changes in the electoral rules over time (even though coding available documentation into time-variable measures corresponding to PLIST and DIS-MAG would require a non-trivial amount of work), but the lack of relevant and comparable measures of corruption over time.
+The data problem concerns a lack of relevant and comparable measures of corruption over time.
+But it also concerns changes in the electoral rules over time; while this information is in principle available from first-hand sources, collecting it and coding it into time-variable measures corresponding to PLIST and DISMAG will require a non-trivial amount of work.

 Future work should also further investigate the statistical robustness of our results.
-In particular, other non-parametric estimators than the matching and stratification estimators used here might strike a better balance between bias and efficiency in samples as small as ours.
-More generally, we believe that this kind of non-parametric approach might be a promising avenue for empirical work on international cross-section and panel data in the field of political economics.
-Allowing for systematic selection and non-linearities might be particularly important in the kind of international comparisons considered here.
+In particular, other non-parametric estimators than the specific matching estimators used here might strike a better balance between bias and efficiency in samples as small as ours.
+More generally, we believe that this kind of nonparametric approach might be a promising avenue for empirical work on international cross-section and panel data in the field of political economics.
+Allowing for non-random selection and non-linearities might be particularly important in the kind of international comparisons considered here.
+The non-parametric methods illustrated in this paper force the researcher to give more weight to "local" comparisons among more similar countries.
+This might be highly appropriate if the effects of political institutions are non-linear, in the sense that they interact with other observable social or economic features.